-Review the usage of the For...End statement.
+Review the usage of the For...EndFor statement.

-- prgm->CTL (control)->4:For( - You will need two commas: For ,, These are delimiting punctuation characters for the three arguments of; index variable name, start value, and end value required in the command.
-To end the loop, add 'End' (prgm->CTL->7:End).
-An example of a For...End that does something 5 times is:
+- Menu->Control(4)->For...EndFor(5) - Notice the two commas For ,, these are delimiting punctuation characters for the three arguments of; index variable name, start value, and end value required in the command.
+An example of a For...EndFor that does something 5 times is:

-For(N,1,5)
+For n,1,5